nextflow-io/atom-language-nextflow/README.md

 have Atom opened in developer mode and want to reload packages so you can test your changes.
 Just do `cmd-alt-shift-L`.
 That will refresh Atom.

+Tip: use ALT+CMD-P hover a code snippet to show the current scope.

 ## Useful links